An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 - esophageal varices

-It also doesn’t cover patency capsules, which are used to be sure your intestinal tract is open enough for a capsule endoscopy to pass through.
+It doesn’t cover patency capsules, which are used to be sure your intestinal tract is open enough for a capsule endoscopy to pass through.

 Medicare Part C (Medicare Advantage) plans are offered by private insurance companies.
 Because of this, they may have slightly different guidelines for coverage of capsule endoscopy.
+However, currently there is no national coverage determination (NCD) for capsule endoscopy.
+There are local coverage determinations (LCD) for this procedure, but they vary by location.

 Regardless of the type of Medicare coverage you have, it’s important to check if capsule endoscopy is covered prior to your procedure.
 You can do this by contacting Medicare directly or by contacting your Part C plan’s provider.

-Overall, capsule endoscopy is a safe procedure, although there’s a very small risk of the capsule getting stuck in your GI tract.
+Overall, capsule endoscopy is a safe procedure, although there’s a small risk of the capsule getting stuck in your GI tract.

 This is more likely to happen in individuals who have a significant narrowing in the GI tract due to things like: